danafaye/WindowsAPIAbuseAtlas/KERNEL32/WriteProfileString/README.md

 ### **Commodity Loaders & RATs**
 - htpRAT

 > **Note:** This list isn’t exhaustive.
-Many modern malware families and offensive security tools use `WriteProfileString` for stealth and evasion.
+It is possible more modern malware families and offensive security tools use `WriteProfileString` for stealth and evasion.

 ## 🧵 `WriteProfileString` and Friends
 `WriteProfileString` writes to `.ini` files, but attackers aren’t limited to just that.
 There’s `WritePrivateProfileString` doing the same old-school `.ini` dance, and of course the registry or direct file writes are always options.